 Prior to its invention, the majority of detailed woodcraft required handmade tools.
 Today, we can all benefit from the intelligent design of this product.
 Technology continues to shape band saws by adding new features.
 Safety has become a primary concern of manufacturers, who are eager to prove their product is the best value.
 A well-maintained band saw can last a lifetime.

-By doing your homework, you can find the perfect band saw for your home/small shop.
+By doing your homework, you can find the perfect band saw for your use.
 Use this 2016 band saw buyer’s guide to help you make an informed decision.
-Quality is going to be the main determining factor when considering the best band saw for home/small shop use.
+Quality is going to be the main determining factor when considering the choice.

 For more information on band saw history: wiki